Free fiction! Here’s the next chapter for book one of THE GREAT WAY. If you missed the earlier installments:

 Here’s today’s chapter

-Without any warning, a creature burst through the gate, bounding onto the stone dais and sniffing the air.
+Without any warning, a creature burst through the portal, bounding onto the stone dais and sniffing the air.
 It was as large as a mountain bear, but its frame was almost human.
 Its long arms and legs both ended in monstrous hands, and it was covered with pale purple fur.

 It roared at them, displaying the fangs of a grass lion.